Shiro Games: Darksburg

+Wartales

+Wartales is a medieval open world role-playing game with turn-based combat in which the player leads a group of mercenaries.
+It was initially announced at E3 2021 and appeared in its PC Gaming Show event.
+It was released for early access on 1 December 2021, and was released on 12 April 2023.
+The game was previously available only for Microsoft Windows; however a version for Nintendo Switch released on 14 September 2023 and a version for Xbox Series X/S released on 31 October 2023.
+By February 2022 (two months after the game's early access release), Wartales sold 100,000 units.

 Dune: Spice Wars

 In late 2021, shortly after the release of Denis Villeneuve's Dune movie adaptation, Shiro Games announced that they had been working on a real-time 4X strategy game based on the Dune universe.
-The game, developed by Shiro Games and published by Funcom, has been released for early access on the Steam platform on 26 April 2022.
+The game, developed by Shiro Games and published by Funcom, released for early access on the Steam platform on 26 April 2022 and had its full release on 14 September 2023.

-Cancelled and suspended projects

-In 2013 Shiro Games announced that they would be developing a game titled Until Dark, which they described as a "cooperative exploration game" in a vast and mysterious world.
-In 2014 Shiro Games announced through the game's official website that they had stalled development due to their lack of satisfaction with the game's current design and that they would try to revisit the game as time allowed.